digdir/dialogporten/README.md

 	"DisableAuth": true
 }
 ```
-Toggling these flags will enable/disable the external resources.
+Toggle between these flags will enable/disable the external resources.
 The `DisableAuth` flag, for example, will disable authentication in the WebAPI project.
 This is useful when debugging the WebAPI project in an IDE.
 These settings will only be respected in the `Development` environment.